-Color is one of the most powerful tools in a website design.
+Color is one of the most powerful tools in website design.
 It can be used to attract attention, express meaning, create desire, drive conversions, and even earn a customer’s loyalty.
-Good color choices take careful planning and when done correctly can influence how a visitor interprets what they see as much as layout and copy writing.
-We have broken down some of the fundamental basics on color in website design to help you understand how you can use color wisely in your business to optimize results.
+Good color choices take careful planning and when done correctly can influence how a visitor interprets what they see as much as layout and copywriting.
+We have broken down some of the fundamental basics of color in website design to help you understand how you can use color wisely in your business to optimize results.

 So why is color important in website design?

-Choosing the right colors for your websites design is crucial for your online success.
+Choosing the right colors for the design of your website is crucial for your online success.
 Colors can be your most powerful tool to gain a reaction from your targeted audience.
-You can use colors to stir your visitors emotions or respond to a call-to-action on your website.
-Color helps us to process and store images more efficiently than colorless (black and white) images, this can help increase brand recognition and help prompt visitors to your sight to take action.
-Judgement can be subconsciously based on color schemes so your palette must not contradict your brands philosophy.
+You can use colors to stir your visitor’s emotions or respond to a call-to-action on your website.
+Color helps us to process and store images more efficiently than colorless (black and white) images, this can help increase brand recognition and help prompt visitors to your site to take action.
+Judgment can be subconsciously based on color schemes so your palette must not contradict your brand’s philosophy.

 Anatomy of a color:

 Understanding basic color theory is a good place to start.
 It can be a little daunting and technical but will help you understand the basics of color relationships.
 To be great at anything, you first have to know the rules so here is a basic overview.

 The easiest way to select color combinations or palettes is using the color wheel and applying the principles of analogous, complementary, monochromatic, and triad color harmonies.

 We describe colors using color models.
 There are millions of colors and naming them all and remembering the names is impossible, that’s is why color models or standards were invented to help us describe colors.

 The RGB Model:

 The RGB model is used when working with screen-based designs.
 A value between 0 and 255 is assigned to each of the light colors, Red, Green, and Blue.